Lenny-fm/React-PostAPP/installations.md

 Once finished, go back in the *cluster* pannel and click on *connect* then add you current IP adress.
 Now you need to select a connection method with *connect your application*.

 Copy the generated string and go into your `env` file.
-Find this line: `Replace by your db link',` and replace it by the string you've copied (don't forget to replace `<password>` by your password).
+Find this line: `Replace by your db link` and replace it by the string you've copied (don't forget to replace `<password>` by your password).

 Finally run `npx nodemon index.js` in your `back/` directory